thecavemanlogic/GameCMS/reference.md

 ## GameCMS Reference

-The GameCMS library has ... functions that contest programs can call and use.
+The GameCMS library has several functions to help with writing game scripts.
+These functions mainly deal with writing output to player programs, reading input from player programs, and manipulating player variables.

 ---
 ### GameAPI_playerWrite